-In October 2019, the Public Works Loans Board increased their margin over gilt yields by 100 basis points (1%) to 180 basis points (1.8%) on loans lent to local authorities, meaning they may no longer be the lender of first choice.
-Officers will review alternative sources of borrowing in conjunction with its treasury management advisors and select those offering the best value for money to the Council at the time the funding is required.
+In October 2019, the Public Works Loans Board (PWLB) increased the margin over gilt yields by 100 basis points (1%) to 180 basis points (1.8%) on loans lent to local authorities.
+Following a consultation process, this was reversed in November 2020.
+At the same time, government implemented a reform of its lending terms with the aim of ending the situation in which a minority of local authorities used PWLB loans to support the acquisition of investment assets primarily for yield.
+In order to be able to benefit from PWLB lending, local authorities must now provide information about the level and type of planned capital activity, project descriptions and an assurance from the Section 151 officer that the local authority is not borrowing in advance of need and does not intend to buy investment assets primarily for yield.
+The Council is mindful of these requirements.
+Officers will keep sources of borrowing under review in conjunction with the Council's treasury management advisors and select those offering the best value for money to the Council at the time the funding is required.